Carlos Hyde*, RB, Ohio State

 Storm Johnson, RB, Central Florida

 Johnson has a nice skill set with some strength, quickness and receiving ability.
 A big knock on him is fumbles as he put the ball on the ground a lot in 2013.
-That looks like a big issue that is hurting Johnson with teams, although some pundits have pushed him as a good value pick in the mid-rounds.
+That looks like a big issue that is hurting Johnson with teams.

 Personal: Majored in interpersonal/organizational communication.
 Son of Wes and Dione Johnson.